THE ORIGINAL ICON

 The P3 is an iconic bike in the triathlon and time trial circuits.
 Offering real-world aerodynamic advantage and flexibility in fit and positioning, the P3 will enable you to be the fastest version of yourself.

 Ideal For: Non-drafting triathlon of all distances, Time trial

-Aerodynamics is at the very core of what we do at Cervélo.
+Aerodynamics is at the very core of what Cervélo does.
 The company was founded with the goal of making cyclists faster, and using aerodynamics is the best way to achieve that goal.
-We take a system approach to aerodynamics, considering the bike, rider, and all components together.
-A bike never rides itself, and so we don’t design or test our bikes without a rider.
-It means that our bikes are not just fast in the wind tunnel, but fast out on the road with you as well.
+They take a system approach to aerodynamics, considering the bike, rider, and all components together.
+A bike never rides itself, and so they don’t design or test bikes without a rider.
+It means that Cervélo bikes are not just fast in the wind tunnel, but fast out on the road with you as well.

-- Our shielding seat stays, meanwhile, allows standard brake calipers to be hidden from the wind — reducing aero drag — but retaining elite braking performance, simple adjustment, and access to replacement parts of non-proprietary systems.
-The same goes for our adoption of the flat-mount standard for disc brakes: it is compatible with all commonly used calipers and rotor sizes via adapters.
+The shielding seat stays, meanwhile, allow standard brake calipers to be hidden from the wind — reducing aero drag — but retaining elite braking performance, simple adjustment, and access to replacement parts of non-proprietary systems.
+The same goes for the adoption of the flat-mount standard for disc brakes: it is compatible with all commonly used calipers and rotor sizes via adapters.